Before We Had Words: The Origin of Our Creative Urge

 Firey Horizons (24×24 Acrylic on Canvas) - Chris Auman

-It helped us remember.
+Art can help us to remember.
 Memory wasn't stored in books.
 It lived in song, in story, in the objects we made with our hands.
 Creating became a way to hold onto what mattered and pass down what we learned.

 And it helped us shape what didn't yet exist.
 Creativity gave us the ability to imagine a different future.
 To see beyond what was in front of us.
 To ask: What if?